longndt/vue-course/lesson1-setup/example/README.md

 #### HTML Integration
 - **CORS errors**: Use a local server like `python -m http.server` or Live Server extension
-- **Babel not working**: Check script order and ensure Babel is loaded before your React code
+- **Vue not working**: Check script order and ensure Vue is loaded before your Vue code

 #### create-vue
-- **Port 3000 already in use**: Use `npm start` with different port or kill existing process
+- **Port 8080 already in use**: Use `npm run serve -- --port 3000` or kill existing process
 - **Build errors**: Clear `node_modules` and run `npm install` again
 - **Slow performance**: Consider switching to Vite for faster development